jgarciabraga/MASK_RCNN_TCDD/README.md

 Download the weights file to test the Mask R-CNN for tree crwon detetection and delineation https://www.dropbox.com/s/bos9saqflmn9uz5/trees.h5?dl=0

-Lines for change the path for your computer trees.py
+Lines for change the path for your computer:

-    line 18
+trees.py line 18.

-forest.py
-    between lines 847 - 857
+forest.py between lines 847 - 857.

-mergeshapefiles.py
-    line 11
+mergeshapefiles.py line 11.

 Go ahead and try.